Constant term of $H$-forms: Abstract

 \section{Abstract}

-Let $H$ be the fixed point group of a rational involution $\si$ of a reductive $p$-adic group on a field of characteristic different from 2.
+Let {$H$} be the fixed point group of a rational involution $\si$ of a reductive $p$-adic group on a field of characteristic different from 2.
 Let $P$ be a $\si$-parabolic subgroup of $G $ i.e. such that $\si(P)$ is opposite to $P$.
-We denote by $M$ the intersection with $\si(P)$. \\ Kato and Takano on one hand, Lagier on the other hand associated canonically to an $H$-form, i.e. an $H$-fixed linear form, $\xi$, on a smooth admissible $G$-module, $V$, a linear form on the Jacquet module $j_P(V)$ of $V$ along $P$ which is fixed by $M\cap H$.
-We call this operation constant term of $H$-fixed linear forms.
-This constant term is linked to the asymptotic behaviour of the generalized coefficients with respect to $\xi$.\\ P. Blanc and the second author defined a family of $H$-fixed linear forms on certain parabolically induced representations, associated to an $M\cap H$-fixed linear form, $\eta$, on the space of the inducing representation. \\ The purpose of this article is to describe the constant term of these $H$-fixed linear forms.\\ Also it is shown that when $\eta$ is square integrable, i.e. when the generalized coefficients of $\eta$ are square integrable, the corresponding family of $H$-fixed linear forms on the induced representations is a family of tempered, in a suitable sense, of $H$-fixed linear forms. \\ A formula for the constant term of Eisenstein integrals is given. \\
+We denote the intersection $P\cap \si(P)$ by $M$. \\ Kato and Takano on one hand, Lagier on the other hand associated canonically to an $H$-form, i.e. an $H$-fixed linear form, $\xi$, on a smooth admissible $G$-module, $V$, a linear form on the Jacquet module $j_P(V)$ of $V$ along $P$ which is fixed by $M\cap H$.
+We call this operation constant term of $H$-forms.
+This constant term is linked to the asymptotic behaviour of the generalized coefficients with respect to $\xi$.

+P. Blanc and the second author defined a family of $H$-forms on certain parabolically induced representations, associated to an $M\cap H$-form, $\eta$, on the space of the inducing representation. \\ The purpose of this article is to describe the constant term of these $H$-forms.

+Also it is shown that when $\eta$ is discrete, i.e. when the generalized coefficients of $\eta$ are square integrable modulo the center, the corresponding family of $H$-forms on the induced representations is a family of tempered, in a suitable sense, of $H$-forms.
+A formula for the constant term of Eisenstein integrals is given. \\